oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * performs all tests of the preset `mandatory` as given in section [sec](#presets-defined-through-test-subsections).
 * does not change the CSAF Documents.
 * satisfies those normative requirements in section [sec](#presets) that are designated as applying to CSAF Validators.
+* outputs a warning if an "not implemented warning" occurs as the validation status might not be correct.

 A CSAF Basic Validator MAY provide one or more additional functions: